-In Human Resources, we’re constantly managing risk.
-New technologies, while they introduce convenience into our lives, can often bring worries of compliance, new risks and fear that our highly protected employee information could be misused or mismanaged.
+A large portion of Human Resources responsibilities includes risk management.
+New technologies, while they introduce convenience to our lives, can often bring worries of compliance, the burden of new risks and fear that our highly protected employee information could be misused or mismanaged.
 What’s even worse, the possibility for discriminatory or biased hiring practices might emerge.
 The reality is that discrimination is still a real problem, even with the most innovative of technologies.

-2) Did you know that OFCCP (Office of Federal Contract Compliance Programs) requires companies with 150 employees or more to store interview data for two years?
+Did you know that OFCCP (Office of Federal Contract Compliance Programs) requires companies with 150 employees or more to store interview data for two years?
 Companies with fewer than 150 employees are required to keep records for one year.
-Most video interviewing software will store your interviews for free, some for up to 3 or 4 years.
-This is an easy way to ensure that you are always ready to have your interview processes audited (not that you want that!)
-You now have video proof that your interviewing process is consistent, fair and secure.
+Most video interviewing software will store interviews for free, some for up to 3 or 4 years.
+This is an easy way to ensure that you are always ready to have your interview processes audited (not that you want that!).
+You now have video proof that your interviewing process is consistent, fair, and secure.

 When your hiring process contains a mix of online applications and over-the-phone and in-person interviews, things can sometimes get a little messy.
-You can’t track a phone screen without some pretty heavy lifting, and it can be even harder to know what’s happening in in-person interviews.
+You can’t track a phone screen without some pretty heavy lifting, and it can be even harder to know what is happening during in-person interviews.
 Stay on top of where candidates are in the process and avoid confusion with stored interviews.
 Many video interviewing software tools allow you to capture screens with hiring manager notes attached so everything stays in alignment.
-Video screening and interviewing (especially when combined with powerful sourcing, job distribution and ATS tools) allows you to track your candidates’ experiences from beginning to end.
+Video screening and interviewing—especially when combined with powerful sourcing, job distribution, and ATS tools—allows you to track your candidates’ experiences from beginning to end.

-4) Video screening provides a human touch without some of the human fallibilities that make interviewing more of an art than a science.
+Video screening provides a human touch without some of the human fallibilities that make interviewing more of an art than a science.
 In fact, according to Recruiter.com, there are four types of interview bias to be on the lookout for Confirmation, Affective Heuristic, Anchoring, and Intuition.
-You will be able to avoid these, along with tangents in interviews, personal bias and interviews that spill over time because the interviewee and interviewer “just got along so well.”
+You will be able to avoid these, along with tangents in interviews, personal bias, and interviews that spill over time because the interviewee and interviewer “just got along so well.”
 Instead, you’ll move quickly through the getting-to-know-you phase and on to the offer stage once qualifications have been established and candidate fit comes more into play.

-Hiring managers and HR pros can come together around questions and interview lengths to make sure your hiring team is all on the same page.
+Hiring managers and HR pros can come together around questions and interview lengths to make sure your hiring team is on the same page.
 Instead of attempting to film a traditional, in-person interview without causing the candidate additional anxiety, a video interview is readily available for your team to watch and evaluate.
-You will be able to quickly and easily educate your hiring team on which questions are compliant and which...aren’t.
-Prevent bias by giving each candidate a fair experience and communicating around the specific answers each one provides.Compliance helps to make educating your hiring team easy and fast.
+You will be able to quickly and easily educate your hiring team on which questions are compliant and which just aren’t.
+Prevent bias by giving each candidate a fair experience and by communicating around the specific answers each one provides.Compliance helps to make educating your hiring team easy and fast.
 Read more:

-Video interviewing and screening shouldn’t scare HR professionals, it should empower them to make their screening and interviewing processes more efficient, compliant, and secure than ever before.
+Video interviewing and screening shouldn’t scare HR professionals; it should empower them to make their screening and interviewing process more efficient, compliant, and secure than ever before.
 ClearCompany offers video screening as part of our all-in-one applicant tracking system.
 Book a demo with one of our experts to find out how you can change your interview process for the better!

 To learn more about video interviewing and screening check out our latest video interview tips: